 Honor Roll and Distinguished Student Recognition

 At the end of each fall and spring semester, students in good standing who have completed at least 12 credit hours through Tarleton State University and who have a GPA of 3.50 or higher on all credit through Tarleton State University for that semester shall be designated for Dean’s List honor.

-The Division of Academic Affairs publishes these lists at the end of each long semester.
+The Dean’s Office of your respective college publishes these lists at the end of each long semester.

 Honors Classes and Honors Degrees